 Rwanda Country Report

 With anti-government militants largely confined to operating in exile in neighbouring countries (primarily DRC), insurgency within Rwanda is largely absent and is unlikely to extend beyond brief and infrequent cross-border raids targeting security forces, which often fail to even inflict casualties.
-Such raids are most likely in the northwest (particularly Rubavu and Musanze districts) and south (particularly Rusizi and Nyaruguru).
+Such raids are most likely in the northwest (particularly Rubavu and Musanze districts) and south (particularly Rusizi, Nyaruguru and Nyamagabe).
 The notable decrease in grenade attacks since 2013 is likely attributable to security forces' more proactive approach.
 Further grenade attacks will likely be rare, but are most probable in peripheral urban areas (with lower security) in Kigali, in Rwanda's northwest, and along the Burundian border.